mvolkmann/blog/src/d3/00-article.md

 A second simplification that can be made to the code above is to use the `join` method.
-This takes three functions, one to handle each sub-selection.
+This takes up to three functions, one to handle each sub-selection.
 They must be in the order enter, update, and exit.
 Using this approach, the code above, including the code for handling the exit sub-selection, can be replaced by the following.